dna-storage/framed/README.md

 # dnastorage

-Python module to support modeling and simulation of a DNA-based information storage system.
+Python modules and C++ tools to support modeling and simulation of a DNA-based information storage system.

 ## Getting Started